semaver/core-stack/docs/media/README-1.md

 ```

 ## Example 5: How to annotate class dynamically
 In the previous examples, we were working with statically annotated classes.
-The Reflector API gives us the possibility to annotate class members and parameters dynamically during run-time (e.g. for some library class).
+The Reflector API gives us the possibility to annotate class members and parameters dynamically during run-time
+(e.g., for some library class).

 > :information_source: Detailed information on dynamic class annotation can be found here: [Decorate Class Members & Parameters Dynamically](#decorate-class-members-and-parameters-dynamically)